 Attending a conference is a great way to start building your network.
 But don’t stop there.
 When you visit a new city or country to look at real estate, don’t limit yourself to one real estate agent.
 Work with several.
 Find the ones who seem trustworthy.
 A good real estate agent can connect you with reputable attorneys, accountants, and property managers.

 One of the most crucial steps in your networking is to find an attorney you can trust.
 Don’t go cheap here.
-In Colombia, I work with this attorney.
+In Colombia, I pay more than the average for my attorney.
 I could find cheaper legal counsel.
 But working with this attorney, I know that he’ll promptly answer my emails and get the job done right.
 The extra I pay is worth the peace of mind I receive.

 Once you have networked and put together your team, you are well on your way to success.
-Even with the perfect team, things can still go wrong.
-So, it is important to be prepared for all contingencies.
+But even with the perfect team, things can still go wrong, so it is important to be prepared for all contingencies.

 3. Document Everything